Akilaydin/RecentTouchOnly/Readme.md

       }
     }
     ```
+3. Save the `manifest.json` file.

-2. Open Unity and it will automatically download and import the package.
+4. Open Unity, which will automatically download and import the package.

+Both methods will integrate the `RecentTouchOnly` package into your Unity project seamlessly.

 ## Usage